-Advantages of scale.
-Authentication may represent a classic example of the winner-take-all characteristics that appear elsewhere on the Web, since it offers benefits to scale in two different ways: First, large services are more likely to be accepted by relying Targeted attacks, including "advanced persistent threats," technically sophisticated and aimed at a single user account, are the most difficult challenge, as they can tailor techniques to victims and leave relatively little signal available for classifiers.

-parties as an identification service.
+Authentication may represent a classic example of the winner-take-all characteristics that appear elsewhere on the Web, since it offers benefits to scale in two different ways: First, large services are more likely to be accepted by relying parties as an identification service.
 Being accepted by more relying parties in turn encourages users to register accounts, further enhancing the attractiveness of these identity providers to relying parties.
-The second, "twosided market," or positive feedback loop, is for user data.
+The second two-sided market (or positive feedback loop) is for user data.
 Large services with more user data can provide more accurate authentication.
-This attracts users to interact with the services more frequently, providing even more data for authentication.
-Developing and maintaining a complex machinelearning-based approach to authentication requires a relatively large fixed technical cost and low marginal costs per user, further advantaging the largest identity providers.
+This attracts users to interact with these services more frequently, providing even more data for authentication.
+Developing and maintaining a complex machine-learning based approach to authentication requires a relatively large fixed technical cost and low marginal costs per user, further advantaging the largest identity providers.
 One consequence of this consolidation is that, lacking access to the volumes of real-world data collected by larger service providers, independent researchers may be limited in their ability to contribute to several important research topics for which the limits of artificial datasets and mental extrapolation make empirically grounded research essential.
-Other areas of Web research (such as networking, which requires massive packet capture or search-engine research requiring huge numbers of user queries) have likewise become difficult for researchers with access to only public data sources.
+Other areas of Web research (such as networking, which requires massive packet capture or search-engine research which requires huge numbers of user queries) have likewise become difficult for researchers with access to only public data sources.

 There are also troubling privacy implications if relying parties require users to sign up with a large service that, in turn, requires a significant amount of personal information to perform authentication well.
 This information may be inherently sensitive (such as time and location of login activity) or difficult to change if leaked (such as behavioral biometrics like typing patterns).
-Many users already trust highly sensitive information to large online services, but authentication may be a motivating factor to collect more data, store it longer, and share it with more parties.
+Many users already trust highly sensitive information to large online services, but authentication may be a motivating factor to collect more data, store it for longer and share it with more parties.

-Conclusion
+5 Conclusion

-Passwords offer plenty of examples of divergence between theory and practice; estimates of strength, models of user behavior, and password-composition policies that work well in theory generally remain unsupported by evidence of reduced harm in practice and have in some cases been directly contradicted by empirical observation.
-Yet large Web services appear to cope with insecure passwords largely because shortcomings can be covered up with technological smarts in the back-end.
-This is a crucial, if unheralded, evolution, driven largely by industry, which is well experienced in data-driven engineering.
+Passwords offer plenty of examples of divergence between theory and practice; estimates of strength, models of user behavior and password-composition policies that work well in theory generally remain unsupported by evidence of reduced harm in practice and have in some cases been directly contradicted by empirical observation.
+Yet large Web services appear to cope with insecure passwords, largely because shortcomings can be covered up with technological smarts in the back end.
+This is a crucial, if unheralded, evolution, driven largely by industry, which is experienced in data-driven engineering.
 Researchers who adapt their models and assumptions to reflect this trend will be in a stronger position to deliver relevant results.
-This evolution is still in its early stages, and there are many important and interesting questions about the long-term results that have received little or no study to this point.
+This evolution is still in its early stages and there are many important and interesting questions about the long-term results that have received little or no study to this point.
 There is also scope for even more radical rethinking of user authentication on the Web; clean-slate approaches may seem too risky for large companies but can be explored by more agile academic researchers.
-Tackling these novel challenges is important for ensuring published research is ahead of industry practice, rather than the other way around.
+Tack-ling these novel challenges is important to ensure that published research is ahead of industry practice, rather than the other way around.